Statement of Non-Discrimination

-Drug Free Workplace: The unlawful possession, use or distribution of illicit drugs and alcohol by students and employees on SWOSU property, or as a part of any SWOSU student sponsored activity, is prohibited.
+Drug Free Workplace: The unlawful possession, use, or distribution of illicit drugs and alcohol by students and employees on SWOSU property, or as a part of any SWOSU student sponsored activity, is prohibited.
 Employees must abide by this policy as a condition of employment.
+(See Drug Free School/Workplace)

 Employment Eligibility Verification: SWOSU employs only United States citizens and aliens who are authorized to work in the United States and is committed to complying with various state and federal laws governing employment practices.
-As a condition of employment, each employee must have a properly completed Employment and Eligibility Form I-9 with appropriate supporting documents to establish eligibility for employment.
+Upon accepting employment, each employee must have a properly completed Employment and Eligibility Form I-9 with appropriate supporting documents to establish eligibility for employment.
 Newly hired employees must complete Section 1 of Form I-9 in its entirety on or before the first day of work.
 Additionally, SWOSU is an E-Verify employer.

 Loyalty Oath: As required by state statute, employees are required to sign a Loyalty Oath upon employment by SWOSU.